From Bryan Hoch:

 I still don’t get why Bellinger didn’t just yell at Dominguez to catch it.
 But whatever, like he said, it’s a teachable moment for the future, so fair enough.
 I doubt Dominguez would have gotten Acuna, either.
 That dude is fast.

-Anyhow, like I said in the comments, while this game was frustrating in the short term (and Boston coming back to win to cut the Yankees’ divisional lead to four games), in the long term it was fine, as it was mostly a fluky result, and Schmidt pitched well AND DJ LeMahieu looked sprier than he has in SOME time.
-I assume he will maintain a 1.900 OPS, right?
-Of course, when he was up with the bases loaded, he made out (he hit it well, though).
+Anyhow, like I said in the comments, while this game was frustrating in the short term (and Boston coming back to win to cut the Yankees’ divisional lead to four games made it a lot more annoying), in the long term it was fine, as it was mostly a fluky result, and Schmidt pitched well AND DJ LeMahieu looked sprier than he has in SOME time.
+I assume he will maintain a 1.190 OPS, right?
+Of course, when he was up with the bases loaded in the 8th with two outs, he made out (he hit it well, though).

 The featured image is the “non-swing” on the Tyrone Taylor HBP that loaded the bases in the ninth, leading to the game-winning sacrifice fly.
 That is OBVIOUSLY a swing.
 Fucking ridiculous.